Lieutenant (British Army and Royal Marines)

 Lieutenant (/lɛfˈtɛnənt/; Lt) is a junior officer rank in the British Army and Royal Marines.
 It ranks above second lieutenant and below captain and has a NATO ranking code of OF-1 and it is the senior subaltern rank.
 Unlike some armed forces which use first lieutenant, the British rank is simply lieutenant, with no ordinal attached.
 The rank is equivalent to that of a flying officer in the Royal Air Force (RAF).
 Although formerly considered senior to a Royal Navy (RN) sub-lieutenant, the British Army and Royal Navy ranks of lieutenant and sub-lieutenant are now considered to be of equivalent status.
 The Army rank of lieutenant has always been junior to the Navy's rank of lieutenant.

 Usage

 In the 21st-century British Army, the rank is ordinarily held for up to three years.
 A typical appointment for a lieutenant might be the command of a platoon or troop of approximately thirty soldiers.

 Before 1871, when the whole British Army switched to using the current rank of "lieutenant", the Royal Artillery, Royal Engineers and Fusilier regiments used "first lieutenant" and "second lieutenant".

 Form of address

 In the United Kingdom, "Lieutenant" is a rank which is not used as a form of address, unlike "Captain" and higher ranks.
 A Lieutenant called Smith is addressed and referred to as "Mr Smith".
-Its origin is in the form of address of the lowest rank of Gentlemen, which originates in Master (or Mistress for women) who were a social rank that held servants but also engaged in household duties themselves.
-This placed the 'Master' and 'Mistress' above the Goodman and Goodwife, who held no servants and performed all household duties themselves, and below the Lord and Lady, who performed no household duties as all tasks were taken by servants.